-From (\ref{2121}) it follows that the problem of numerical simulation of double (iterated) stochastic Ito integral $I_{T,t}^{(i_1 i_2)}$ is equivalent to the problem of numerical simulation of the Levy stochastic area.
+The relation (\ref{2121}) implies that the problem of numerical simulation of the iterated Ito stochastic integral $I_{T,t}^{(i_1 i_2)}$ is equivalent to the problem of numerical simulation of the Levy stochastic area.

 There are some methods for representation of the Levy stochastic area (see, for example, \cite{2}--\cite{3}).
-In this article we consider another representation of the Levy stochastic area, which is based on the Legendre polynomials and simpler than its existing analogue based on the Karhunen--Loeve expansion of the Brownian bridge process \cite{Mi2} (also see \cite{2}).
+In this article, we consider a new representation of the Levy stochastic area based on the Legendre polynomials.
+This representation is simpler than its existing analogue based on the Karhunen--Loeve expansion of the Brownian bridge process \cite{Mi2} (also see \cite{2}).